-- they cannot promise a pupil complete confidentiality instead they must explain that they may need to pass information to other professionals to help keep the pupil or other pupils safe - Where there are concerns about a pupil's welfare relevant agencies need to be involved at an early stage.
+- they cannot promise a pupil complete confidentiality instead they must explain that they may need to pass information to other professionals to help keep the pupil or other pupils safe - Where there are concerns about a pupil's welfare relevant agencies need to be involved at an early stage, with consent from the parents/carer where this does not compromise the safety of the child or cause further risk.
 If a member of staff or a volunteer has concerns about a pupil's welfare, or if a pupil discloses that s/he is suffering abuse or reveals information that gives grounds for concern, the member of staff must speak to their designated lead with a view to passing on the information.